-• Christ does not Himself upon any ind dividual but does

-respond to an open invitation o

-• Christ willunl pelievers, call upon them, ar nd knock upon their

-heart's door, but He will not for ce His way into any person. •

-• The day will come when Christ he

-- vill come with power, glory, a

-Chap ter 19 1 75 37 , 0

-Vs. 1 -10-Marriage of Christ and the Church
+Vs. 1-10-Marriage of Christ and the Church

-• The heavenly host announced the of the Church to

-Christ.

-• The wedding contract was cons ter Christ's death

-• Christ has joined every Christia - In to himself in a legal marria age.

-• When Christ comes for His chu

-second phase of the wedding v

-receive His bride. •

-Char ter 21
+- The heavenly host announced the marriage of the Church to Christ. - The wedding contract was consummated for the Church after Christ's death and resurrection. - Christ has joined every Christian to himself in a legal marriage. - When Christ comes for His church (the rapture), the second phase of the wedding will be fulfilled, namely, the Bridegroom coming to receive His bride.

-Vs. 1 -A New Heaven and Earth
+Vs. 1-A New Heaven and Earth

-• In verse 1, John saw a new hea aven and a new earth

-• As mentioned in prior chapters compilation of
+- In verse 1, John saw a new heaven and a new earth. - As mentioned in prior chapters, the book of Revelation is a compilation of many prophecies already given throughout Scripture. - There are several sources other than Revelation that prophesy of a new heaven and new earth (Isa.
+65:17; 66:22; II Peter 3:13).

-· necies already given through •

-• There are several sources other

-earth (Isa.
-65:17; 66:22; II F -

-, ,

-Vs. 2 -27-Description of the New Jer usalem
+Vs. 2-27-Description of the New Jerusalem

-• John saw the New Jerusalem, the holy city, coming down f rom of heaven.

-• The beauty of this city was with

-• The New Jerusalem was comp ared to that of a bride adorn ed for her husband.

-• Since the came from heaven an imr olication could be

-made this city was not created after the millennial period bu ut was preexistent

-before the millennium. and the immermal period of at trae prooxictorit

-• It is possible Christ was describ ning this city when said He d ines to

-a place , , 1000 10

-• The beauty of this city will be file , helievers

-• The New Heaven and earth wil

-• contrast to the old heaven and OHVIIOHIHIOHUHI

-• situation.

-• The saints will have eternal enj oyment in a situation.

-• The inhabitants of the city will experience eternal life with absolute moral purity.
+- John saw the New Jerusalem, the holy city, coming down from of heaven. - The beauty of this city was without comparison. - The New Jerusalem was compared to that of a bride adorned for her husband. - Since the Holy City came from heaven, an implication could be made this city was not created after the millennial period but was preexistent before the millennium. - It is possible Christ was describing this city when said He goes to prepare a place for us (John 14:2). - The beauty of this city will be filled with the glory of all believers. - The New Heaven and earth will be a perfect environment in contrast to the old heaven and earth. - The saints will have eternal enjoyment in a perfect situation. - The inhabitants of the city will experience eternal life with absolute moral purity.